 There is a severe shortage of personal protective equipment in NYC and across the country, and leaders are working around the clock to produce and procure protective equipment for our essential healthcare workers.

 The New York City Department of Health and Mental Hygiene (DOHMH) is managing the distribution of the City’s inventory of PPE to healthcare providers including those in the longterm services and supports space

 If you are a healthcare provider and you are not currently in touch with DOHMH about PPE and would like to be

 NYACH is also working with the Manufacturing and Industrial Innovation Council (MaiiC) to connect healthcare providers with local manufacturers

-The Human Resources Council recently put a survey out to providers in order assess the demand for PPE
+The Human Resources Council put a survey out to providers in order assess the demand for PPE

 Support and resources for essential workers

 Free and subsidized resources are available to essential workers.